Elsa Del Toro

 Before that she spent 5 years in highland Guatemala with the Proyecto Linguistico Francisco Marroquin writing a grammar and teaching literacy in Mam, a Mayan language.
 She also has extensive experience working with Southwest Native tribes developing bilingual curricula through the University of California, San Diego.
 Linda holds a B.A. in French Language and Literature from the University of California, Los Angeles (1970), and an M.A. and ABD in Linguistics from the University of California, San Diego (1983).
 Linda maintains a small private practice and sees patients part-time in a physician’s office.

 Matt Van Dyke was born and raised in Western Washington, however, his study of acupuncture took him to Five Branches University of Traditional Chinese Medicine in Santa Cruz, California, where he received a 4 year Masters Degree in Chinese Medicine.
 His training included extensive instruction not only in Acupuncture, but also in Herbal Therapy, Tui Na (Chinese Massage), Nutritional Therapy and counseling, and Qi Gong.
 In 2005 he undertook a month long internship at Liao Ning hospital in Shenyang China, where he studied with Dr. Ma Lao Shi, respected Acupuncturist and Physician.
-Matt currently practices Chinese Medicine from London Health Center in Ferndale and at Bellwether Medical Acupuncture in Bellingham.
-His primary focus is on pain management, however, he sees and has had great success with a variety of complaints, in addition to working towards disease prevention.
+Matt’s clinical focus is on maximizing Quality of Life and Longevity, which includes tapping into our innate Human Potential.
+He enjoys living, practicing medicine, and teaching Qi Gong in Bellingham, Wa.
 He has been at Middle Way since 2009. http://mattvandykelac.com

 Carolyn Watson, M.S., L.Ac.,